Yoric/ronin-time-bureaucrats/further-readings.md

+# Look, over there: Further sources.

+# Spoiler alerts.

+You have been warned.

+#

 # On the telly \(you know, that streaming box that people used to use before they knew better\)

 * All the seasons of _Doctor Who_, of course, for wibbly-wobbly Time mechanics and hiding aliens in plain sight.
 Also, because it's fun.
 * The TV series _Continuum_, for what happens when different Continuums collide.